 - 5.3.1.1.
 Airflow Measurement Station.
-An Airflow Measurement Instrument capable of simultaneously measuring and averaging velocity pressure at a minimum of five locations across a duct diameter with an accuracy equal to or better than +/- 10% or 5 CFM (2.5 L/s). whichever is greater, coupled with a section of permanently installed smooth-walled ductwork designed to facilitate accurate readings (i.e., the Station).
-The Airflow Measurement Instrument shall either be temporarily inserted into the Station for the duration of the procedure or be permanently installed as part of the Station (e.g., as part of a manufacturer-assembled device consisting of the instrument factorymounted in a housing).
-In either case, the Airflow Measurement Instrument shall contain a port that allows it to be connected to a Manometer.
-Any temporary air flow station shall be have its calibration checked at the manufacturer's recommended interval, and at least annually if no time is specified tested at least annually for calibration using the manufacturer's calibration procedure. - 5.3.1.2.
+An Airflow Measurement Instrument capable of simultaneously measuring and averaging velocity pressure at a minimum of five locations across a duct diameter with a maximum error of 10% or 5 CFM (2.5 L/s), whichever is greater, coupled with a section of permanently installed smooth-walled ductwork designed to facilitate accurate readings (i.e., the Station).
+The Airflow Measurement Instrument shall either be temporarily inserted into the Station for the duration of the procedure or be permanently installed as part of the Station.28 The Airflow Measurement Instrument shall contain a port that allows it to be connected to a Manometer.
+Any temporary air flow station shall have its calibration checked at the manufacturer's recommended interval, and at least annually if no time is specified. - 5.3.1.2.
 Manometer.
-A device that can measure pressure difference with an accuracy equal to or better than $\pm 1\%$ of reading or 0.25 Pa (0.0010 in.
+A device that is capable of measuring pressure difference with a maximum error of 1% of reading or 0.25 Pa (0.0010 in.
 H2O), whichever is greater.